A new tool by Google is to test and give you the recommendation to improve performance, SEO, security, best practices, and accessibility.

 It’s doable as the following.

-By using Lighthouse CLI, you are in full control to use the way you want it.
-I would strongly recommend to check out the GitHub repository to learn more about using CLI or programmatically.
+By using Lighthouse CLI, you are in full control to use it the way you want it.
+I would strongly recommend checking out the GitHub repository to learn more about using CLI or programmatically.

-Google Lighthouse looks promising tool to perform a continuity test to improve site performance and usability.
-If you are using WordPress and looking to make your site loads faster then check out Rocket.
+Google Lighthouse looks like a promising tool to perform a continuity test to improve site performance and usability.
+If you are using WordPress and looking to make your site load faster, check out Rocket.